 SGD56 - adult

 We arrived just in time for lunch so I immediately checked the map to locate the food shops but my son was so excited to check the theme park so we checked the Lego City Zone first.
-My son tried the Junior Driving School and we road the boat in Boating School.
-Then we convince him that we should eat our lunch first and with heavy heart he followed us in Market Restaurant.
+My son tried the Junior Driving School and we rode the boat in Boating School.
+Then we convinced him that we should eat our lunch first and with a heavy heart, he followed us in the Market Restaurant.

 My husband ordered Roast Chicken and Fish and Chips at RM28 each, the meal includes soup and soda.
 I shared my meal with my son.

-After lunch we we moved to Lego Technic Zone, we tried the Technic Twister and Aquazone Wave Racers.
-My husband rode the Project X while my son enjoyed the Water Splash.
+After lunch we moved to Lego Technic Zone, we tried the Technic Twister and Aquazone Wave Racers.
+My husband rode Project X while my son enjoyed the Water Splash.

 We can’t take the heat so we went inside the Lego Mindstorms and Lego Academy.

-Next stop is Lego Kingdom Zone, my son wanted to play in The Forestmen’s Hideout but my husband convince my son to join him in Dragon’s Apprentice.
+Next stop is Lego Kingdom Zone, my son wanted to play in The Forestmen’s Hideout but my husband convinced my son to join him in Dragon’s Apprentice.
 It was a roller coaster and my son was so scared when I checked their picture.
-My husband and son was shouting all throughout the ride so they decided not to ride the “The Dragon”.
+My husband and son were shouting all throughout the ride so they decided not to ride the “The Dragon”.